ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   ```
   {: codeblock}

 3. Bind the App ID service instance to your cluster.
 The command creates a service key for the service instance, or you can include the `--key` flag to use existing service key credentials.
 Be sure to bind the service instance to the same namespace that your Ingress resources exist in.
-Note that all letters in the service instance name must specified as lowercase.
+All of the letters in the service instance name must specified as lowercase.

   ```
   ibmcloud ks cluster service bind --cluster <cluster_name_or_ID> --namespace <namespace> --service <App_ID_instance_name> [--key <service_instance_key>]